Our Projects

 Writing in the Jails

-Our Norfolk Jail Projects serve both men and women in 8 to 12 week sessions, and are ongoing.
+Our Norfolk City and Portsmouth City Jail Projects serve men and women in 8 to 12 week sessions and are ongoing.

-Once a week, Project Director Lisa Hartz meets with a group of up to 12 participants who write in response to provided prompts and share their work in an environment designed to support and inspire.
+Once a week, our project guide meets with a group of up to 12 participants who write in response to provided prompts and share their work in an environment designed to support and inspire.

 7CWP publishes poetry and prose generated in these workshops on our blog: sevencitieswriters.wordpress.com

-Programs like these have been shown to reduce recidivism, and the Norfolk Sheriff’s office actively supports our efforts.
+Programs like these have been shown to reduce recidivism, and the Norfolk and Portsmouth Sheriff’s offices actively support our efforts.

 YourStory: A Memoir Workshop of the LGBTQ+ Community